-Leptospirosis can be unpleasant, but in most cases, it cannot be life-threatening, unlike flu.
+Leptospirosis can be unpleasant, but it cannot be life-threatening in most cases, unlike flu.
 The symptoms rarely last for more than one week.
 However, when you have a severe case of leptospirosis, you will first get better and then get sick once again.
 This is now called Weil’s disease, which can lead to serious health problems.
 Examples of this are swollen legs and arms plus chest pain, which requires hospitalization.

 Nowadays, some water sources can be contaminated by leptospirosis.
 But no worries, there are ways to treat the water from this bacteria.
 Thus, in this article, we will understand more about leptospirosis and how to treat your water source.